 This is what volunteering in Africa is all about.
 You come for a short time.
 Offer your hands in service.
 Learn, share, be yourself.
 No need to take on people’s problems, sacrifice your future plans, or adopt a new lifestyle.
 Appreciate where you come from but don’t pressure others to do things your way.
 When your time is over, you go home.
 You are a link in a chain.
 Other volunteers will follow you.
 Your host family and co-workers will love and remember you.
 They were surviving before you came.
 They will continue to thrive after you go.
 No pressure, but time incredibly well spent.

 Want to experience the most intense but clarifying time of your life?
 I suggest you volunteer in Uganda.
-Check out our website.
-If you like what you read, fill in our online application form.
 We welcome all our volunteers with a big hug.
 You’ll have support as you settle in and guidance and advice as you volunteer.

 Pin it for later!